purimoh/pointing_utils/docs/index.rst

 This library provides utilities to deal with pointing data

-Installing PVPlib
+Installing Pointing utils
 =======================

-The library can be installed directly with pip[not possible yet]:
+The library can be installed directly with pip:

 .. code-block:: bash

-    python3 -m pip install
+    python3 -m pip pointing-utils

 Alternatively, you can also downlaod the source and build it using `poetry <https://python-poetry.org/>`_